HoresVonAvalon/SetCard/src/creational_patterns/builder/cs/README.md

 # Builder Pattern in C#

-The code demonstrates an implementaion of the builder desgn pattern in C#.
+The code demonstrates an implementaion of the builder design pattern in C#.

 The builder pattern is a creational design pattern that allows you to create complex objects by using a step-by-step approach, rather than creating the object all at once in a single constructor call.